saksham2001/saksham2001.github.io/_projects/14_project.md

 At a high level, the kiosk is designed to perform end-to-end health screening for a single user in a guided, self-service workflow.
 From the moment a user approaches the kiosk to the final screening decision, all sensing, inference, and feedback are handled automatically without requiring trained personnel.

-The system integrates multiple sensing modalities (vision, thermal imaging, and photoplethysmography) each targeting a specific screening signal.
+The system integrates multiple sensing modalities (vision, thermal/infrared sensing, and photoplethysmography), each targeting a specific screening signal.
 These subsystems operate in parallel and are orchestrated through a centralized decision-making pipeline to minimize total screening time.

 ### Screening Signals Captured

 The kiosk screens for the following indicators:

 - **Mask compliance** using an RGB camera and a real-time computer vision model
-- **Body temperature** by combining thermal imaging and RGB camera
+- **Body temperature** using thermal/infrared sensing with vision-based alignment
 - **Blood oxygen saturation (SpO₂)** using a fingertip photoplethysmography (PPG) sensor
 - **Pulse rate**, estimated from both contact-based PPG and camera-based remote PPG (rPPG)
 - **Hand sanitization**, enforced as part of the workflow to reduce cross-user contamination

-Each signal is chosen deliberately.
-While no single measurement is sufficient to identify infection.
+Each signal is chosen deliberately; no single measurement is sufficient to identify infection.

 ### User-Centered Workflow